datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 click the <kbd>File</kbd> menu and select <kbd>save</kbd>.
 In the "Save File" window that opens, name your file **"genomics_r_basics"**.
 The new script **genomics_r_basics.R** should appear under "files" in the output pane.
-By convention, R scripts end with the file extention **.R**.
+By convention, R scripts end with the file extension **.R**.

 ---

 ## Overview and customization of the RStudio layout

 Now that we have covered the basics, lets address some ways to configure the layout of RStudio.
-First, here are the major windows or panes of the RStuio
+First, here are the major windows or panes of the RStudio
 environment:

 <img src="../assets/img/rstudio_session_4pane_layout.png" alt="rstudio default session" style="width: 1000px;"/>